plai-group/admin-info/Travel.md

 # PLAI Travel Policy
 Our current policy is as follows:
 * The lead author of a conference presentation or poster will automatically be supported through lab funds.
-* Second authors of a conference presentation or poster can apply for the [UBC Graduate Student travel Fund](https://www.grad.ubc.ca/awards/graduate-student-travel-fund).
+* Second authors of a conference presentation or poster can apply for the [UBC Graduate Student travel Fund](https://www.grad.ubc.ca/awards/graduate-student-travel-fund) or other similar programs.
 The PLAI group will match the funding received.
 * Other authors of a conference presentation or poster are generally not supported.
 * Each student is entitled to a single funded summer school
 * If you do receive partial funding from other sources for your conference (such as programs the conference run), we can discuss a contribution from the lab on top of that as well.